mstksg/inCode/copy/entries/mutable-intro.md

     V.freeze v
 ```

+(this action is run in `ST`, the monad for mutable actions that is provided by
+GHC)

 This is because all of the other items in the vector are kept the same and not
 copied-over over the course of one million updates.
 It is $O(n+l)$ in memory
 updates.
 It is very good even for long vectors or large matrices.